npm/npm/doc/config.md

 Force npm to always require authentication when accessing the registry, even for `GET` requests.

+### bin-publish

+* Default: false
+* Type: Boolean

+If set to true, then binary packages will be created on publish.

+This is the way to opt into the "bindist" behavior described below.

 ### bindist

 * Default: Unstable node versions, `null`, otherwise